|

 January 21, 2013

-- and the subject of many
+in August 2007 - has been the subject of many

 SSD acquisition

-and IPO stories during the
+and IPO stories in the

-- has been - for many years - a leader in these segments in the
+The company is a leader in these segments in the

 enterprise SSD market.